wereretot/Tape-Warp-Script/README.md

 5. Navigate to the music file you want to warp.
 Don't worry if it's not in mpeg3 format, the script will automatically convert it to it and start the conversion automatically.

-Written by ChatGPT and checked by @wereretot
+Written by ChatGPT.
+Checked and verified by @wereretot